This offer closed on:

-NAB Capital Notes 5 may be suitable for investors looking for regular fully franked(3) income by way of floating rate distributions.
-NAB Capital Notes 5 may offer investors the opportunity to further diversify their income portfolio.
+Macquarie Bank Capital Notes 3 may be suitable for investors looking for regular partially franked(3) income by way of floating rate distributions.
+Macquarie Bank Capital Notes 3 may offer investors the opportunity to further diversify their income portfolio.

-NAB Capital Notes 5 are complex and may not be suitable for all investors as they involve different risks from a simple debt or ordinary equity securities.
-You should ensure that you understand the Terms and risks of investing in NAB Capital Notes 5 and consider whether it is an appropriate investment for your particular circumstances.
-It is important that you read the Replacement Prospectus in full before deciding to invest in NAB Capital Notes 5.
+Macquarie Bank Capital Notes 3 are a complex investment and may be difficult to understand, even for experienced investors, and involve different risks from a simple debt or ordinary equity security.
+You should ensure that you understand the Macquarie Bank Capital Notes 3 Terms and risks of investing in Macquarie Bank Capital Notes 3 and consider whether it is an appropriate investment for your particular circumstances.
+It is important that you read the Replacement Prospectus in full before deciding to invest in Macquarie Bank Capital Notes 3.

 Key features of the Offer

 - Opportunity to participate in the Broker Firm Offer via Morgans as a Joint Lead Manager to the Offer